SaeedBaig/add_date.py/README.md

 But at least you'll only have to add the date format once (which I just use a Sublime Text snippet for anyways).
 Hope this helps!

-* The view will shift a bit everytime you save if your save point isn't directly in the middle of the screen (i.e. the file will automatically scroll to make the line you're writing on when you pressed command+S the centre of the view).
+* The view will shift a bit everytime you save if your cursor isn't directly in the middle of the screen (i.e. Sublime Text will automatically scroll to make the line your cursor was on when you pressed command+S the centre of the view).